+'''

+#include <stdio.h>

+'''

+'''

 char gets (s)

+char s;

 char fgets (s, n, stream)

+char s;

 int n;

+FILE stream;

+'''

 Gets reads characters from the standard input stream, stdin, into the array pointed to by s, until a new-line character is read or an end-of-file condition is encountered.
 The new-line character is discarded and the string is terminated with a null character.